multiply-org/sar-pre-processing/README.md

 ## Documentation

-We use [Sphinx](http://www.sphinx-doc.org/en/stable/rest.html) to generate the documentation of the MULTIPLY platform on [ReadTheDocs](https://multiply.readthedocs.io/).
-The SAR-Pre-Processing specific documentation is available [here](https://multiply-sar-pre-processing.readthedocs.io/en/latest/)
+We use [Sphinx](http://www.sphinx-doc.org/en/stable/rest.html) to generate the documentation of SenSARP on [ReadTheDocs](https://multiply.readthedocs.io/).
+The SenSARP documentation is available [here](https://multiply-sar-pre-processing.readthedocs.io/en/latest/)

-## Support, Contributing and testing
+## Support, contributing and testing
 Please contribute using [Github Flow](https://guides.github.com/introduction/flow/).
 Create a branch, add commits, and [open a pull request](https://github.com/multiply-org/sar-pre-processing/issues/new).

 ### Reporting bugs